 Families in Focus

-Families in Focus (FiF) is a multi-agency partnership set up to deliver the national Troubled Families Initiative in South Gloucestershire.
+Families in Focus (FiF) is a multi-agency partnership set up to deliver the national Supporting Families Initiative in South Gloucestershire.
 We want to improve the lives of families with multiple difficulties and also to reduce demand on services by working early and intensively with them.
-FiF is an approach not a service and our vision is that by 2020 we will be able to show that across the Partnership all services will:
+FiF is an approach not a service and our vision is that we will be able to show that across the Partnership all services will:

 - use data intelligently to plan and shape our work with people

 - focus on outcomes for families.

 To be eligible for Families in Focus each family must meet at least two of the following criteria:

 - parents and children involved in crime and anti-social behaviour

 - children who have not been attending school regularly

 - children who need help